 The Company has two types of contractual liabilities: (1) amounts collected, or amounts invoiced and due, related to product sales where receipt of the product by the customer has not yet occurred or revenue cannot be recognized.
 Such amounts are recorded in the consolidated balance sheets as deferred revenue and are recognized when the applicable revenue recognition criteria have been satisfied.
 For all of the product sales, the Company ships a large volume of packages through multiple carriers.
 Actual delivery dates may not always be available and as such, the Company estimates delivery dates as needed based on historical data.
 (2) unredeemed gift cards, which are initially recorded as deferred revenue and are recognized in the period they are redeemed.
 Subject to governmental agencies' escheat requirements, certain gift cards not expected to be redeemed, also known as "breakage," are recognized as revenue based on the historical redemption pattern.
-These gift cards breakage revenue for the years ended December 31, 2021, 2020 and 2019 were \$0.1 million, \$0.3 million, and \$0.5 million, respectively.
+These gift cards breakage revenue for the years ended December 31, 2023, 2022, and 2021 were immaterial.

-Deferred revenue totaled \$39.8 million and \$47.4 million at December 31, 2021 and 2020, respectively.
-During the year ended December 31, 2021, the Company recognized \$43.7 million of net revenue included in deferred revenue at December 31, 2020.
-During the year ended December 31, 2020, the Company recognized \$23.4 million of net revenue included in deferred revenue at December 31, 2019.
+Deferred revenue totaled \$25.6 million and \$31.0 million at December 31, 2023 and 2022, respectively.
+During the year ended December 31, 2023, the Company recognized \$27.6 million of net revenue included in deferred revenue at December 31, 2022.
+During the year ended December 31, 2022, the Company recognized \$36.6 million of net revenue included in deferred revenue at December 31, 2021.

-q.
+p.
 Cost of Sales

 The Company's cost of sales represents the purchase price of the products it sells to its customers, offset by incentives earned from vendors, including marketing development funds and other vendor incentive programs.
 See further discussion of vendor payments under Incentives Earned from Vendors below.
-Cost of sales also includes freight-in and freight-out costs and charges related to refurbished, slow-moving, or obsolete inventory.
+Cost of sales also includes freight-in and freight-out costs and charges related to refurbished, slow-moving, or obsolete inventory along with payroll and benefit costs related to the Newegg Partner Services.

-r.
+q.
 Shipping and Handling

 The Company records revenue for shipping and handling billed to its customers.
-Shipping and handling revenue totaled approximately \$25.3 million, \$33.7 million and \$17.1 million for the years ended December 31, 2021, 2020 and 2019, respectively.
+Shipping and handling revenue totaled approximately \$12.1 million, \$15.3 million and \$25.3 million for the years ended December 31, 2023, 2022 and 2021, respectively.

 The related shipping and handling costs are included in cost of sales.
-Shipping and handling costs totaled approximately \$64.7 million, \$80.1 million and \$62.1 million for the years ended December 31, 2021, 2020 and 2019, respectively.
+Shipping and handling costs totaled approximately \$45.9 million, \$49.2 million and \$64.7 million for the years ended December 31, 2023, 2022 and 2021, respectively.

-s.
+r.
 Incentives Earned from Vendors